LiliBzy/cd-data-science-learning-log/hello.md

-# I'm learning to you Git!
+# I'm learning how to use Git!